kaityo256/mc/pbc_test/README.md

 ### `calc + if` (Baseline)

 Consider the ferromagnetic Ising model on the LxL square lattice.
-We adopt the Metropolis single-spin udpate algorithm.
+We adopt the Metropolis single-spin update algorithm.
 The program would be something like as follows.

 ```cpp
   for (int i = 0; i < N; i++) {